-What is a Visa? – A Visa is a stamp on your passport on one of the back pages from a foreign country giving you the permission to enter and travel to that country. (see picture below of what a visa looks like on a page from your passport).
+What is a Visa? – A Visa is a stamp on your passport on one of the back pages from a foreign country giving you permission to enter and travel to that country .

-If you are an American, Canadian or Australian or Japanese citizen you DO NOT need a visa for Brazil effective**** June 17th, 2019 *****for stays up to 90 days for tourism.
-If you are an E.U. citizen or South African, Colombian, Peruvian, Mexican, Argentinian you also do NOT need a visa for travel to Brazil.
+If you are an American, Canadian, or Australian or Japanese citizen you DO NOT need a visa for Brazil effective **** June 17th, 2019 **** for stays up to 90 days for tourism.
+If you are an E.U. citizen or South African, Colombian, Peruvian, Mexican, Argentinian, you also do NOT need a visa to travel to Brazil.

 If you are a citizen of another country besides these, click HERE to see a list (from the Consulate of Brazil’s ) website indicating what countries require a visa and which are exempt. (be sure to carefully read the first page and number codes to understand the site).

 Can I obtain my visa at the airport or when I get to Brazil? – If you require a visa, you must obtain the visa PRIOR to departure!
-You MAY NOT obtain a visa at the airport and will in fact be DENIED BOARDING your flight to Brazil if you don’t have the visa prior to your flight! (airlines are find heavily if they accept passengers to travel that don’t have visas and will check for your visa when you check into your flight!!)
-Although some countries do issue visas “upon arrival” , Brazil currently does NOT do this and you MUST OBTAIN THE VISA BEFOREHAND!!
+You MAY NOT obtain a visa at the airport and will be DENIED BOARDING your flight to Brazil if you don’t have the visa prior to your flight! (airlines are fined heavily if they accept passengers to travel that don’t have visas and will check for your visa when you check into your flight!!)
+Although some countries do issue visas “upon arrival”, Brazil currently does NOT do this and you MUST OBTAIN THE VISA BEFOREHAND!!

-Do I need a visa to travel to Brazil if I already have a passport ? – If you require a visa for travel .
-YES.
-A visa is a stamp on one of the back pages of your actual passport from the Brazilian government giving you permission to enter Brazil and has nothing to do with the passport itself.
+Do I need a visa to travel to Brazil if I already have a passport? – If you require a visa for travel, YES.
+A visa is a stamp on one of the back pages of your actual passport from the Brazilian government permitting you to enter Brazil and has nothing to do with the passport itself.

 Where/how do I obtain my Brazil visa? – You may obtain your visa directly at the closest consulate of Brazil to where you live OR through a third party visa processing company.
 Starting on June 17th, 2019 Americans/Canadians/Australians and Japanese will have a VISA WAIVER for travel to Brazil so NO VISA will be required for stays up to 90 days!!!